ranganathanlab/pySCA/docs/source/install.rst

 3. `Git for Windows <https://gitforwindows.org/>`_.

 **IMPORTANT:** When opening Python 3 installer, click the checkbox to make sure Python is added to your system PATH.
+For the rest of the prompts, use the defaults.

+Git for Windows creates both a Bash prompt with Git for version control that also can access Python 3 installation on the system PATH.
+Again, it's essential that Python 3 added there.
+If not (or if you don't remember), run the Python 3 installer again to make sure.

 MSYS2 is a program for compiling Windows programs using a POSIX compatibility layer and ported versions of GCC, binutils, and other utilities.
 Essenailly, one can use it to compile Windows exe's as one would on a Unix operating system, like macOS or Linux.